george-hall-ucl/SpatialFeaturePlotBlend/README.md

 ![](README_files/figure-markdown_strict/multiple_images-1.png)

-Notes:

--   The color scales of each image are independent.
+Note that the color scales of each image are independent.
--   `SpatialFeaturePlotBlend` assumes that the spots in the data of `object` are grouped together in the same order as the image names in `Images(object)` (as should happen following `merge`).
-If this assumption is violated, then strange things might happen…

 ### Non-default assays